Ipratropium/albuterol (By breathing)

-- You need to prime the spray inhaler to get it ready the first time you use it.
-You also need to prime it when you don't use the inhaler for more than 3 days in a row.
+- You need to prime the spray inhaler the first time you use it and if you have not used it for more than 3 days in a row.

-- Prime the spray inhaler: Make sure the inhaler is pointed away from your face.
-Press the button a few times until some medicine is sprayed out.
-Then spray the medicine 3 more times, to make sure the correct amount of medicine comes out each time.
+- To prime the spray inhaler, point the inhaler away from your face and press the button until some medicine sprays out.
+Then spray the medicine 3 more times.
+The medicine is now ready to use.

 - Follow the instructions that came with the medicine if it has been more than 3 days since you used the medicine.